Robby Albarado: Racing career

 On May 30, 2009, he recorded the 4,000th win of his career, guiding Keertana to victory on the Matt Winn Turf Course in the 9th race at Churchill Downs.

 In 2011, Albarado was scheduled to ride Animal Kingdom in the Kentucky Derby but was replaced because of injuries he suffered in a fall three days before the race.
 Animal Kingdom went on to win the Derby with replacement rider John Velazquez.
 In 2013, Albarado finished second in the Derby aboard Golden Soul.

 As of January 2017, Albarado is the third-leading rider of all time at Churchill Downs, ranking behind only Hall of Famers Pat Day and Calvin Borel.
 He earned his 1,000th win at Churchill Downs on November 13, 2014.
 In 2008, he won the spring meet riding title with 73 wins.
 He has finished second in the standings seven times and in the top five 23 times.

 On January 22, 2017, Albarado achieved the 5,000th win of his career, guiding Vivacious V. V. to victory in the 1st race at Fair Grounds Race Course.
 "It helps with the right horses, of course but I feel like I'm more comfortable out there and I'm making good decisions," he said in the days leading up to the milestone.
 "My agent Lenny (Pike) and I have been together for over 20 years and we have a great relationship and we feel great about how things are going.
 We are going after the right opportunities and the right spots."

 On October 3, 2020, Albarado rode winner Swiss Skydiver in the 2020 Preakness Stakes.

+On December 11, 2021, Albarado rode in his last career race at Turfway Park As of 2023, he still debates becoming an agent for jockeys.